New Zealanders refloat 100 pilot whales after 400 stranded

-WELLINGTON, New Zealand (AP) — Volunteers in New Zealand have managed to refloat about 100 surviving pilot whales and are hoping they will swim back out to sea after more than 400 of the creatures swam aground at a remote beach.
+WELLINGTON, New Zealand (AP) — Volunteers in New Zealand managed to refloat about 100 surviving pilot whales on Saturday and are hoping they will swim back out to sea after more than 400 of the creatures swam aground at a remote beach.

-The 416 stranded whales were discovered Friday on Farewell Spit at the tip of the South Island.
+The 416 stranded whales, most of them already dead, were discovered early Friday on Farewell Spit at the tip of the South Island.

 Rescuers managed to refloat several dozen whales on Friday but many beached themselves again overnight.
-Saturday’s rescue efforts appeared more promising during the morning high tide.
+Saturday’s rescue efforts during the morning high tide appeared more promising.

 Most Read Stories